ciscoheat/dataclass/README.md

 **Note:** The above methods protects you from most runtime surprises, but if you have a custom constructor it must take the data object as first parameter, and have all other parameters optional.
 Also due to some type checking they take a performance hit, but it should be negligible in most cases.
 As usual, don't optimize unless you have obvious performance problems.

+## Specific library support

+DataClass plays very nicely together with the following libraries:

+- [Mithril](https://github.com/ciscoheat/mithril-hx): When the `@prop` metadata exists on a field, a Mithril `GetterSetter` is created with `M.prop`.
+- [HaxeContracts](https://github.com/ciscoheat/HaxeContracts): If the class implements `haxecontracts.HaxeContracts`, a `haxecontracts.ContractException` will be thrown instead of a `String` when a validation or null-check fails.

 ## Installation

 `haxelib install dataclass` then put `-lib dataclass` in your `.hxml` file.